 Kiev, the country’s capital city is the 7th most populous city of Europe.
 It is famous for the giant Mother Motherland titanium statue on the Right bank of the Dnieper River, Kiev Pechersk Lavra (Monastery of the Caves), Saint Sophia Cathedral, Mariyinsky Palace, the reconstructed Golden Gate and broad boulevards.
 There are many other interesting cities in Ukraine, such well-known to tourists as the old Lviv and harbor city Odessa.
 The Crimea is a very popular vacation destination for summer on the coastline of the Black Sea with its warm climate, ancient ruins, plateaus and solid mountains.
 Visitors should also try ship cruise tours on Dnieper River from Kiev to the Black Sea.
 There is a list of seven prominent historical and cultural monuments of Ukraine, it is called “Seven Wonders of Ukraine”.

 Ukrainian cuisine offers a large number of original dishes.
-Ukrainians drink mineral water, tea and coffee, juice, stewed fruit, milk, buttermilk (cottage cheese is made of it).
+Ukrainians drink mineral water, tea, and coffee, juice, stewed fruit, milk, buttermilk (cottage cheese is made of it).
 As Ukraine is a multinational country, you can find all possible kind of meals, from all different nationalities and recipes.
-In huge supermarkets you can buy all kind of spices for cooking of your favorite home dishes.
+In huge supermarkets, you can buy all kind of spices for cooking your favorite home dishes.